T0MM11Y/spaceshooter-spritekit-ios-game/README.md

-###  My First Game with SpriteKit 🎮
+### My First Game with SpriteKit

-For the first time, I created a simple game called "Space Shooter."
-In this game, you choose your ship and aim to get the highest score possible.
-It's been an interesting and fun experience building a game with this framework.
-Developing with the latest versions of macOS and iOS at the Apple Developer Academy has been incredibly helpful.
+Space Shooter is an exciting arcade game where players select their spaceship and compete to achieve the highest score.
+This project represents my initial experience in game development, leveraging SpriteKit and the latest macOS and iOS technologies.

+Developed at the Apple Developer Academy, Space Shooter demonstrates my ability to apply modern frameworks and development best practices.
+The process has been both challenging and rewarding, providing a strong foundation for future projects in interactive media and game design.

 ![alt text](https://github.com/T0MM11Y/SpriteKit-SpaceShooter/blob/main/SpaceShooter/Documentation/picture1.png?raw=true)
 ![alt text](https://github.com/T0MM11Y/SpriteKit-SpaceShooter/blob/main/SpaceShooter/Documentation/picture2.png?raw=true)